sampsyo/home/contact.md

 * **I'm looking for a summer research internship.**

   I can't consider applications for new research interns right now.
+(That includes "self-funded" applicants.)
 I hope you find a great internship with another group!

   However, I am interested in working undergraduates from underrepresented groups via the [DREU][] and [LSAMP][] programs.
 Please consider applying to one of those if you are eligible.